 Even if one is as fast as the mind or attaches ten lakh wings and flies, in the end he has to come within the Paramātmā residing in the centre of the heart.
 Sages and yogis offer salutations to this eternal Paramaeshwar.

 This swaroopa of Paramātmā is not discernible to all but only to those whose internal organs are pure.
-Those who are well-wishers of all and who keep the mind under control and in whose mind there is no unhappiness and who renunciates all bonds and attachment of this universe are only liberated.
+Those who are well-wishers of all, who keep the mind under control, in whose mind there is no unhappiness and who renunciates all bonds and attachment of this universe are only liberated.
 Sages and yogis worship this eternal Paramaeshwar.

 Like how a snake takes shelter in darkness and keeps itself hidden from sight, a conceited man becomes engrossed in his education and profession and keeps his faults and drawbacks hidden.
 Like how a crook scares away people from a path for his own vested interests and instead reveals another path that leads a foolish man to believe him and fall into the trap of lust, greed and illusion, similarly a man who is dedicated to Paramātmā if shown another path by a conceited man who tries to make him fall into the trap of illusion and ignorance using fear escapes the trap set because of the grace and mercy of Bhagawan and sages and yogis worship this eternal Paramaeshwar.